Review of learning technology support

 As part of the University of Oxford’s Digital Education Strategy, there was a recent consultation and survey of departments into the current use and future ambitions for using technology in teaching and learning.
 This exercise identified that one of the main priorities for the University is the provision of sufficient learning technology support staff to help academics exploit technologies in teaching.
 This is especially important given the opportunities presented by the investment in a new Virtual Learning Environment.

-The Sero team will look at how academic staff use - or would like to use - the expertise of learning technology specialists, as well as how learning technology specialists see their role and how they would like their roles to evolve.
-The team is working under the guidance of an oversight group.
+The Sero team looked at how academic staff use - or would like to use - the expertise of learning technology specialists, as well as how learning technology specialists see their role and how they would like their roles to evolve.
+The team worked under the guidance of an oversight group.